Mullaghanattin: Geography

 The mountain lies southwest of Stumpa Dúloigh, the highest mountain of the Dunkerron range.
 With an elevation is 773 metres it is the 58th highest summit in Ireland.

 Access to the summit

 Mullaghanattin summit can be accessed from Tooreennahone parking, then walking through gentle slopes which become very steep only for the last km.
+The valley surrounded by the horseshoe-shaped Mullaghanattin and Beann range has been referred to as "Mullaghanattin Pocket" or simply "Pocket", and group walks are frequently organized over the peaks in the range.